digitalaidseattle/component-library/docs/contribute.md

 - In your terminal, run `npm login` to connect your machine to npm.
 - Finally run `yarn release`.
 If it was a success, you should be able to see the package listed in our npm organization.

-To document changes to the package (after the package has already been published), you can use the changeset tool.
+To document changes to the package (after the package has already been published!), you can use the changeset tool.
 Changeset is what is used to document individual changes, then combines them all in a release. [monorepo.guide](https://monorepo.guide/getting-started#a-brief-explanation-of-changesets) explains this part well, but basically:
 - run `yarn changeset add` and follow the prompts to document changes
 - then run `yarn changeset version` to combine the changesets